ashram92/paranuara/NOTES.md

 3. Run `./setup.sh`.
 Type in password if you need to, otherwise press enter.
 4. To run server - `./runserver.sh`

+Note: If you have different DB credentials (i.e. a password), you will need to change the settings.py file.

 ## Final Thoughts

 The challenge was straightforward for the most part.
 Obviously the biggest